dirb997/php_users_form/README.md

 # Form used to submit information and display the registered users on the screen
-Used basic php syntax, bootstrap and simple css styling.
+Used basic php syntax, bootstrap, javascript and simple css styling.

 # Completed:
 1. Add input validation. ☑️